CREATE MINING STRUCTURE (DMX)

 Use the following syntax for the column definition list to define a single column:

 <column name> <data type> [<Distribution>] [<Modeling Flags>] <Content Type> [<column relationship>]

-<column name> TABLE ( <non-table column definition list> )
+<column name> TABLE ( <column definition list> )

 For a list of the data types, content types, column distributions, and modeling flags that you can use to define a structure column, see the following topics:

-You can add a clause to the statement to describe the relationship between two columns.
-Analysis Services supports using the following <Column relationship> clause.
+You can add a clause to any column definition statement to describe the relationship between two columns.
+Analysis Services supports the use of the following <column relationship> clause.

 CREATE MINING STRUCTURE [New Mailing] ( CustomerKey LONG KEY, Gender TEXT DISCRETE, [Number Cars Owned] LONG DISCRETE, [Bike Buyer] LONG DISCRETE )